Kalakukko: Serving

 Kalakukko can be reheated in an oven.
 It takes about one hour in 130 °C if the size of the kalakukko is about 1 kg.
 It can also be eaten cold.
 The usual way to eat kalakukko is to open the top with a sharp knife, eat the top with butter, and then slice some of the bread making the hole on the top larger and eat it with the filling.

 Etymology

 Some Finnish speakers today find the name kalakukko somewhat amusing, as kala is Finnish for "fish" and kukko is "rooster", leading to the often used but non-morphological translation, "fish cock".
 Previous theories suggested that the archaic form of kukko is derived from the same root as kukkaro (purse).
 Kukko also might come from a Finnish word of kukkula, hill, because the dish is elevated.
-However, in 2008 new research demonstrated that kukko is a loan from Low German and shares the same origin as modern German küchen (to cook) and English cake.
+However, in 2008 new research demonstrated that kukko is a loan from Low German and shares the same origin as modern German kochen (to cook) and English cake.

 Kalakukko obtained Traditional Speciality Guaranteed (TSG) status in Europe in 2002.